graphql/graphql.github.io/src/content/blog/2023-08-01-key-insights-from-the-graphql-eu-gathering.md

 ## What's next for GraphQL?

-As significant as this event was, we are set to surpass it with the official GraphQL Conf, scheduled for September 19-21 in San Francisco.
-If you thought this event was insightful, I guarantee you that the upcoming conference is going to be a game-changer, with a magnitude tenfold.
+As significant as this event was, we are set to surpass it with the official [GraphQL Conf](https://graphql.org/conf), scheduled for September 19-21 in San Francisco.
+If you thought this event was insightful, I guarantee you that the upcoming conference is going to be a game-changer!

 You wouldn't want to miss out, so grab your tickets soon!
 I look forward to seeing many familiar faces and meeting new ones at the conference.

 - [Buy a Ticket!](https://graphql.org/conf/#attend)
 - [See the schedule](https://graphql.org/conf/schedule/)